Little Tuscany

 1. The pasta was genuinely good – The Tuscan sausage pasta was rich, well-balanced, and satisfying.
 Definitely the best part of the meal.

-2. The rest didn’t deliver – The focaccia was undercooked, the olives were basic, and the pizza lacked flavour—even the toppings felt like an afterthought.
+2. The rest didn’t deliver – The focaccia was undercooked, the olives were basic, and the pizza lacked flavour.

-3. Not bad for the price, but not special either – At £50 for two mains and two small starters, the value was fine, but the overall experience didn’t leave a strong impression.
+3. Not bad for the price, but not special either – At £50 for two mains and two small starters, the value was fine, but the overall experience didn’t leave a good impression.

 Quietly discovering Glasgow’s best bites.
 Subscribe for updates.